JhoselinRam/scigrapher/README.md

      * `opacity`: a number representing the opacity of the grid `y` component.
      * `width`: a number representing the line width of the grid `y` component.
      * `style`: a string representing the line style of the grid `y` component.
-* `callback` is a callback function that is run after the grid properties are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the grid properties are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Note: The color can be in the format "#rrggbb" or be any of the standard color names.